Thijmenvanbrenk/Portfolio/docs/09-Epidemiology.md

 <img src="09-Epidemiology_files/figure-html/unnamed-chunk-2-5.png" width="672" />

 ### Making Phylogeny automated
-Now that I have created something i want to be able to show easily without all the hassle of recreating this code over and over again I will implement this into a shiny so its more user friendly.
+Now that I have created something I want to be able to show easily, without all the hassle of recreating this code over and over again, I will implement this into a shiny so its more user friendly.
 Because hosting a shiny in bookdown is not possible without launching it as an app I will just include the code.
 The original file can be found at "data/phylo.shiny.Rmd".